notcookies/Steam-Screenshot-downloader/README.md

 5. **Simple Graphical User Interface (GUI)**
    A basic GUI is provided for users to select the download path, define the page range, and configure the Chrome user data directory.

-6. ~~Single-Threaded with Random Delay~~
-   ~~The current version uses single-threaded downloading, which may be slower.
-A random delay of 1–2 seconds is added between each download to avoid triggering Steam's rate limits, ensuring stable operation without being blocked.~~

 6. **Multithreaded Support with High Download Speed**
    The latest version now supports true multithreaded downloading, significantly improving speed.
 A retry mechanism is included for failed downloads, and automatic Steam cookie retrieval ensures smooth operation.